A: Ingredients are not listed. Yes it is harmful to probably anything but power washers. It has all kinds of warnings on the label.

-SkyDog, thank you for your interest in the Powercare 12 oz.
+A: Hi, LisaM.
+Thank you for your interest in the Powercare 12 oz.
 Pressure Washer Pump Protector.
-Please refer to your owner's manual in order to find directions for adding this Pump Protector to your Pressure Washer.
-Thank you for asking. - Vini
+I'm sorry, this information is not available.
+Thank you for asking. - Jewel